Hermit-oss/sys_w3/README.md

 ## Class HealthBar
 ### Functions drawRects and updateBar
 Draws rectangles in declared position on screen and updates them if character's HP change
-## Classes Button and TogglButton - inheritance
+## Classes Button and ToggleButton - inheritance
 Child class has additional flag toggled, which allows hovering color to stay when button is clicked